direktiv/dialogflow-demo/README.md

 ## More detail on demo parts

 #### GCP Dialogflow Agent
 This is responsible for the intent and dialogue of this demo.
-This is a google cloud system/service that can direct you to different messages depending on the set context and input message.
+This is a Google Cloud system/service that can direct you to different messages depending on the set context and input message.
 Below are some points:
 * A dialogflow agent is built up of many things, but for this demo we are using `entities`, `intents`, `context`, and `fulfilment`.
 * Intents: are the intention state of a user.
 It requires two things to trigger: For the input text to be similar to the `training phrases` and for the input `context` to match.
-Once an intent is triggered it can do one or all of these things: create `output context`, extract values from user input and save to `entities`, respond to the user with text, or use execute a `cloud function`.
+Once an intent is triggered it can do one or all of these things: create `output context`, extract values from user input and save to `entities`, respond to the user with text, or execute a `cloud function`.
     * `training phrases` - These are simply plain text that an `intent` will use to trigger.
-        * Example: A simple intent that is trigger when the user says what aws zone he wants to deploy to, and then asks for which machine type to deploy:
+        * Example: A simple intent that is triggered when the user says what aws zone he wants to deploy to, and then asks for which machine type to deploy:
         * Intent: AWS1_User_Input_Zone
         * Input Context: aws, aws_input_zone
         * Output Context: aws, aws_machine_type, selected-provider